iariav/End-to-End-VAD/README.md

                [--pre_train]
 ```

 Check the `eval.py` for more details.
-this script will print out the average loss and accuracy on the evaluation set.
+This script will print out the average loss and accuracy on the evaluation set.

 -------

 ### Credits:

-this implementations borrows heavily from the wavenet implementation of ### and the compact bilinear pooling of ###
+this implementation borrows heavily from:
+- the wavenet implementation of https://github.com/yangorwell/wavenet_autoencoder
+- the compact bilinear pooling implementation of https://github.com/gdlg/pytorch_compact_bilinear_pooling